Strides Pharma Science: Global Disease Initiative

-Strides is in the international market for quality generics to fight HIV/ AIDS, TB and malaria.
-The company works with the Clinton Foundation to make available a range of lower cost anti-retroviral drugs for the treatment of HIV/AIDS as part of the Clinton Foundation's HIV/AIDS initiative.
+Strides operates in the international market for generics to fight HIV/ AIDS, TB and malaria.
+The company works with the Clinton Foundation to supply lower cost anti-retroviral drugs for the treatment of HIV/AIDS as part of the Clinton Foundation's HIV/AIDS initiative.
 The company is also on the list of World Health Organization pre-qualified suppliers to supply generic fixed dose combination of anti-HIV drugs.
 It is an approved supplier to the World Bank, the African Development Bank, PEPFAR President's Emergency Plan For AIDS Relief and UNICEF.